laurashen/data-science-sequencing.github.io/lectures/lecture5.md

 ```
 while (# reads > 1)
 {
-    search among all pairs of reads and find the two with the largest overlap
+    Search among all pairs of reads and find the two with the largest overlap
-    merge these two so that the number of reads is reduced by one
+    merge these two so that the number of reads is reduced by one.

+		Exit if no overlap found.
 }
 ```